Counter (typography)

 In typography, a counter is the area of a letter that is entirely or partially enclosed by a letter form or a symbol (the counter-space/the hole of).
 The stroke that creates such a space is known as a "bowl".
 Latin letters containing closed counters include A, B, D, O, P, Q, R, a, b, d, e, g, o, p, and q.
-Latin letters containing open counters include c, f, h, s etc. The digits 0, 4, 6, 8, and 9 also possess a counter.
+Latin letters containing open counters include c, f, h, s etc. The digits 0, 4, 6, 8, and 9 also have counters.
 An aperture is the opening between an open counter and the outside of the letter.